AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-54965-visual-merchandising-grid-not-display-correct-stock.md

 ---
-title: 'ACSD-54965: [!UICONTROL Visual Merchandising] grid does not display the correct stock'
+title: ACSD-54965: [!UICONTROL Visual Merchandising] grid does not display the correct stock
 description: Apply the ACSD-54965 patch to fix the Adobe Commerce issue where the [!UICONTROL Visual Merchandising] grid does not display the correct stock when a product is assigned to custom stock.
 feature: Merchandising, Categories
 role: Admin, Developer